 Pianist Louise Chan, a native of Ottawa, Canada, is a versatile classical pianist, chamber musician, orchestral keyboardist, and music educator.
 She is a founding member of the Blue Violet Duo with violinist Kate Carter.
 Their debut album, American Souvenirs, was featured as WFMT 98.7's Album of the Day.
 The duo has had repeat performances at the Dame Myra Hess Memorial Concert Series, most recently in January 2022, and they perform frequently in the Chicagoland area.
 In July 2021, they released an EP of character pieces by Don Meyer, Insect Miniatures.
 They were on the roster for the Ear Taxi Festival in September 2021, performing a work written for their duo by Amos Gillespie.
-Their second album is currently in post production and will be released by Centaur Records.
+Their second album, Strike, Strum and Stride, is currently in post production and will be released by Centaur Records.

 Dr. Chan is dedicated to performing new music; recent performances in her home base of Chicago have included appearances at the Ear Taxi Festival and the George Crumb Festival, and with Fulcrum Point New Music Project and The Zafa Collective.
 She was the former principal pianist for the Madison Symphony Orchestra, and was a regular keyboard substitute for the Milwaukee Symphony Orchestra for several years.
 She has appeared as a soloist with the Music Institute of Chicago Community Orchestra, the Evanston Summer Orchestra, and the National Arts Centre Orchestra.
 She performs frequently in recital with cellist Anita Graef.